Let's try adventurous eating

 The Challenge: To sample as many of the delights on offer as possible and learn how sustainably sourced protein (whether it wiggles, crawls, baas or moos) can change our eating habits for the better.

 Head chef Andy Holcroft joins us for lunch and takes us through each dish as we sample.
-Business has been going well since they opened at the end of last year, and because of their location just outside of St Davids nestled right in the heart of the Pembrokeshire Coast National Park, the menu is changed daily depending on what Andy can source locally.
+Business has been going well since they opened, and because of their location just outside of St Davids nestled right in the heart of the Pembrokeshire Coast National Park, the menu is changed daily depending on what Andy can source locally.

 The insects are slightly harder to come by, because of food standards law insects can’t currently be alive when they arrive in the kitchen, so Andy uses specialist producers from far and wide to source his alternative ingredients, and hopes soon to be able to cook with the live alternative.
 Because insects can offer a much more sustainable source of protein than conventional farming, restaurants and food producers are coming round to the idea that mealworms are mouthwateringly good.